jdvivar/danielvivar.com/README.md

 import { faAngleUp } from "@fortawesome/free-solid-svg-icons";
 ```

 Now it all should work.
-However, the free solid icons looks doesn't match the design.
+However, the free solid icons doesn't match the design.

 ## The buttons for email/phone are not working